How Genesis Points Us to Hope Beyond Death | Genesis 50:22-26

 Ken Addison • May 28, 2026

 Genesis Ends With a Coffin - But Also Hope!

-Why Joseph’s Final Request Still Points Us to Christ
+Sermon reflection on Genesis 50, Joseph’s final request, and the hope God gives beyond death.
 Joseph’s final words in Genesis 50 remind believers that God always keeps His promises and that this world is not our home.

 Genesis ends with a coffin in Egypt, but it also ends with hope.
 In this final message from Genesis 50, we see Joseph standing firm in faith even at the end of his life.
 Though surrounded by Egypt’s power, wealth, and influence, Joseph’s hope was never rooted there.
 His confidence rested in the promises of God.
 This message challenges us to ask where our hope, identity, and future truly rest and reminds us that God’s people are still living by faith in His promises today.